-- (a) A document that this Law requires to be lodged with the Registrar in a prescribed form must: - (i) if a form for the document is prescribed in a regulation, rule or notification made under this Law:
+(a) A document that this Law requires to be lodged with the Registrar in a prescribed form must:

-- (A) be in the prescribed form; - (B) include the information, statements, explanations or other matters required by the form; and - (C) be accompanied by any other material required by the form; or - (ii) if a form for the document is not prescribed in a regulation, rule or notification but the Registrar has approved a form for the document: - (A) be in the approved form; - (B) include the information, statements, explanations or other matters required by the form; and - (C) be accompanied by any other material required by the form. - (b) A reference in this Law to a document that has been filed (being a document to which sub-section (a) applies), includes, unless a contrary intention appears, a reference to any other material filed with the document as required by the relevant form. - (c) If: - (i) this Law requires a document to be filed with the Registrar in a prescribed form; and - (ii) a provision of this Law either specifies, or provides for regulations, rules or notifications to specify, information, statements, explanations or other matters that must be included in the document, or other material that must accompany the document;
+- (i) if a form for the document is prescribed in a regulation, rule or notification made under this Law: - (A) be in the prescribed form; - (B) include the information, statements, explanations or other matters required by the form; and - (C) be accompanied by any other material required by the form; or - (ii) if a form for the document is not prescribed in a regulation, rule or notification but the Registrar has approved a form for the document: - (A) be in the approved form; - (B) include the information, statements, explanations or other matters required by the form; and - (C) be accompanied by any other material required by the form. - (b) A reference in this Law to a document that has been filed includes a reference to any other document or material filed with the document as required by the relevant form. - (c) If: - (i) this Law requires a document to be filed with the Registrar in a prescribed form; and - (ii) a provision of this Law either specifies, or provides for regulations, rules or notifications to specify, information, statements, explanations or other matters that must be included in the document, or other material that must accompany the document;